lachlanbegbie/11841_Project1/README.md

 ### Reflection

 Ultimately, the final product didn't end up quite as feature full as I had originally hoped, but I am happy with the outcome, as many of my original ideas came through successfully, and provided a significant challenge which I overcame and learned from.
 While there is much more I would like to have done, the current state of development is satisfactory by my standards.

+## References

+There were a number of websites, articles and sources I utilised for this project.
+The most common included Stack Overflow forums: